Invest in Your Marriage

-It isn’t unusual for people to make time to attend training to increase their job productivity, improve their golf swing or even enhance their cooking or gardening skills, but when was the last time you took time away to work on your marriage relationship?
+It isn’t unusual for people to make time to attend training to increase their job productivity, improve their golf swing or even enhance their cooking or gardening skills, but when was the last time you took time away to invest in your marriage relationship?

-A group of couples took some friends up on the challenge of getting away for a week on a sailboat.
-While they may have been apprehensive about how things would go, by day two, people loved the idea that they had no clue what time it was and it really didn’t matter.
+One group of couples took some friends up on the challenge of getting away for a week – on a sailboat.
+They were a bit apprehensive about how things would go but by day two, they loved not having a clue about what time it was, and it really didn’t matter.

 At one point the couples were chatting after dinner.
 It was dark and people were yawning so everybody decided it must be very late.
-Someone asked about the time and they were told it was 8:30.
-Everybody got a good laugh, but the discussion that followed was a thoughtful one about how hard we live life and yet often forget to nurture the things that matter most to us because we are just too busy, stressed, selfish or just plain worn out.
+When they discovered it was only 8:30, everybody got a good laugh.
+A thoughtful discussion followed about how hard we live life and yet often forget to nurture the things that matter most to us because we are just too busy, stressed, selfish or just plain worn out.

-Throughout the week people took naps, read books, chatted about their children and other things that were just silly, soaked in the sun, played in the water, ate together and spent time learning from one another.
+Throughout the week people napped, read books, chatted about their children and other things that were just silly.
+They also soaked in the sun, played in the water, ate together and spent time learning from each another.